github/docs/content/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax.md

 ```

 > [!TIP]
-> Custom anchors are not considered by the automatic naming and numbering behavior of automatic heading links.\
+> Custom anchors are not considered by the automatic naming and numbering behavior of automatic heading links.
-> To avoid ambiguous references, use a unique naming scheme for custom anchors, such as adding a prefix to the `id` attribute value of custom anchors.

 ## Images